rajgoel/course-machine-learning/02-lecture/slides.md

 $$`

 > [!NOTE]
-> We want to find weights and biases minimizing the mean error.
+> We want to find weights and biases minimizing the average loss.

 ===